 • Interest Rate Risk

-• Interest Rate risk does not have a direct impact on equity price but may impact the profit and loss of the issuer company if they are affected by changes in interest rates.
+• Interest Rate Risk does not have a direct impact on equity prices but may impact the profit and loss of an issuer company if they are affected by changes in interest rates.

 • Additional risks associated with this instrument